cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 - Here G.sample_scalar() is a function that samples a value between 1 and (G.group_order - 1)  which MUST BE uniformly random.
 It is RECOMMENDED to use rejection sampling for converting a uniform bitstring to a   uniform value between 1 and (G.group_order - 1).

-- G.scalar_mult(s,X) is a function that operates on a scalar s and an input point X encoded in full coordinates according to {{IEEE1363}}.
+- G.scalar_mult(s,X) is a function that operates on a scalar s and an input point X encoded in full coordinates according to {{SEC1}}.
 It also returns a full-coordinate output (i.e. both, x and y coordinates of the point in Short-Weierstrass form).

 - G.scalar_mult_vfy(s,X) operates on the representation of a scalar s and a full-coordinate point X. It MUST BE implemented as follows. if G.is_in_group(X) is false, G.scalar_mult_vfy(s,X) MUST return G.I .
-Otherwise G.scalar_mult_vfy(s,X) MUST returns an encoding of the x-coordinate of X^s according to {{IEEE1363}}.
+Otherwise G.scalar_mult_vfy(s,X) MUST returns an octet string encoding of the x-coordinate of X^s according to {{SEC1}}.

 For the Short-Weierstrass use-case the G.calculate_generator(H, PRS,sid,CI) function SHALL be implemented as follows.